ArtofQuality/F2F.Testing/README.md

 The FileSandbox creates a temporary directory on your local environment for each test case.
 With given FileLocator's you can automatically resolve files from e.g. Assembly resources or a network share.

-Your benefits are:
-* Parallel test execution
-* Automatic cleanup of your file system

 Provided FileLocator's:

 * EmptyFileLocator
 * ResourceFileLocator
 * FolderBasedFileLocator
 * TargetFolderBasedFileLocator

+Your benefits are:
+* Parallel test execution
+* Automatic cleanup of your file system
+* With ResourceFileLocator: No special deployment of test data files, everything needed is inside your test assembly!
+* With FolderBasedFileLocator: Large test data files can be used by everyone using a network share

 ```csharp
 public class FileSandboxFeature_Test : TestFixture